Open-Scholarship-Community-Galway/Open-Scholarship-Community-Galway.github.io/_posts/2020-04-20-Open Textbook online.md

 location: Online
 ---

 # Open Scholarship Café extra: Open Education for Accessibility and Affordability.

-20 April, 1-2pm, online
+# 20 April, 1-2pm, online

 This is our first co-hosted event and we are very happy to collaborate with the [NUI Galway Students' Union](https://su.nuigalway.ie/), [College of Science & Engineering](https://www.nuigalway.ie/science/), and the [NUI Galway Library](http://www.library.nuigalway.ie/) The title of the event is "Open Education for Accessibility and Affordability".

 ### Register here!
-Please register here if you want to come along: https://www.eventbrite.ie/e/open-education-for-accessibility-and-affordability-tickets-96858166383
+Please register here if you want to come along: [https://www.eventbrite.ie/e/open-education-for-accessibility-and-affordability-tickets-96858166383](https://www.eventbrite.ie/e/open-education-for-accessibility-and-affordability-tickets-96858166383)

+Everyone welcome, Galwegians and beyond!

 ### Why is this event important?
 Concerns over issues of affordability and accessibility relating to the traditional textbook model have helped spur the development of a substantial ecosystem of [OER](https://www.oercommons.org/) (Open Educational Resource), including [Open Textbooks](https://open.umn.edu/opentextbooks).